heritage-ad/lung-quest/README.md

+# Lung Quest
+A decision based game exploring the clinical trial journey for lung cancer patients

+# Concept
-Lung Quest is an educational, decision based game that stimulates the clinical trial process for lung cancer patients.
-Players step into the shoes of a fictional patient and answer a series of eligibilty questions based on age, smoking history, diagnosis, and lifestyle factors.
-Based on their answers, they are either guided to explore different treatment options or shown why they may not qualify, all in an interactive user-friendly way.
+Lung Quest is an educational, decision based game that simulates the clinical trial process for lung cancer patients.
+Players step into the shoes of a fictional patient and answer a series of eligibility questions based on age, smoking history, diagnosis, and lifestyle factors.

+Based on their answers, players are either:

+Guided through treatment trial options (aggressive or palliative), or

+Shown why they may not qualify — all within an interactive, user-friendly format.

 This project aims to increase awareness of clinical trial access and decision making through gamified healthcare storytelling.
-Designed for accessibility and clarity, Lung Quest empowers users to understand the trial journey in a simple and engaging format.
+Designed for accessibility and clarity, Lung Quest empowers users to understand the trial journey in a simple and engaging way.

+# Project Files
+LungQuest.png – Full game flowchart

+LungQuest_Home.png – Home screen mockup

+LungQuest_Eligibility.png – Eligibility question UI

+LungQuest_TreatmentChoice.png – Trial decision screen

+README.md – Overview and documentation

+# Tools Used
+Lucidchart – Flowchart design

+Canva – UI mockup screens

+GitHub – Version control and portfolio hosting

+# Author
+Heritage Adigun
+Aspiring computer scientist with a passion for healthcare innovation & accessible tech